okunator/cellseg_gsontools/README.md

 ## Introduction

 **Cellseg_gsontools** is a Python toolset designed to analyze and summarize cell and tissue segmentations into interpretable features.
 It provides a range of metrics and algorithms out of the box, while also allowing users to define their own functions to meet specific needs.
+The library is built on top of [`geopandas`](https://geopandas.org/en/stable/index.html) and heavily utilizes the `GeoDataFrame` data structure or `gdf` for short.

 ## Installation